Rick Spencer, Dawn Indermuehle & Friends

 ~ The Rise of American “Pop Country”

 The struggle for woman suffrage was an important and hard-fought step toward gender equality.
 Music was one of the significant tools used in the crusade for a woman’s right to vote.
 Songs were composed to advance (and to oppose) the agenda that culminated in the 1920 ratification of the 19th Amendment to the Constitution.
-This program presents some of the most engaging and interesting songs of the movement, with historical commentary, in commemoration of the approaching centennial of a woman’s
+This program presents some of the most engaging and interesting songs of the movement, with historical commentary, in commemoration of the recent centennial of a woman’s right to vote.

 View a video of the song “Eliza Jane” here